Zinrelo/slate/source/index.html.md

 first_name | string | First name of the user
 last_name | string | Last name of the user
-dob | string | Date of birth of user, if available redeemed_points | integer | Points redeemed by the user available_points | integer | Points currently available to the user awarded_points | integer | Total number of points that have been awarded to the user pending_points | integer | Points pending for approval loyalty_tier_id | string | ID of the loyalty tier currently assigned to the user loyalty_tier_name | string | Name of the loyalty tier currently assigned to the user expiration_schedule | array | Array of expiration schedules referral_code | string | Referral code of the user has_opted_out | boolean | Indicates whether the user has opted out of the loyalty program
+dob | string | Date of birth of user, if available address_line1 | string | User address, if available address_line2 | string | User address, if available city | string | name of city, if available state | string | state name, if available country | string | country name, if available phone_country_code | string | international country code for phone, if available phone_number | string | user's phone number, if available zipcode | string | location's zipcode, if available user_id | string | Unique identifier for user passed by merchant redeemed_points | integer | Points redeemed by the user available_points | integer | Points currently available to the user awarded_points | integer | Total number of points that have been awarded to the user pending_points | integer | Points pending for approval loyalty_tier_id | string | ID of the loyalty tier currently assigned to the user loyalty_tier_name | string | Name of the loyalty tier currently assigned to the user tier_details | array | Details regarding the period of the tier and points earned during that period expiration_schedule | array | Array of expiration schedules referral_code | string | Referral code of the user has_opted_out | boolean | Indicates whether the user has opted out of the loyalty program